 02 of 09

 Probably the next most useful shop accessory is a large work table.
-I like to use a portable table that can be moved around the shop as needed.
-This particular table, which you can build by clicking on the link above, is lightweight yet sturdy and has retractable casters.
+We recommend using a portable table that can be moved around the shop as needed.
+This particular table is lightweight yet sturdy and has retractable casters.
 When you want to move the table, simply lift each end and the casters lock into place to allow the table to roll.
 Once you get it into position, pull the cord on each end and the casters retract, so the table won't move.

 03 of 09

 Every carpenter or woodworker has needed a pair of sawhorses at some point.
-I've used them for hundreds of tasks, including as a sturdy base for a table saw.
+You can use them for hundreds of tasks, including as a sturdy base for a table saw.
 This set of saw horses is stackable, very solid (they will hold as much as 500 pounds each if properly built) and very easy and inexpensive to build.
-Once you have a set, you'll find hundreds of uses for them, not only in the wood shop but around the house as well.
+Once you have a set, you'll find hundreds of uses for them, not only in the woodshop but around the house as well.

 04 of 09